 We got access to WhatsApp’s latest feature and tested it out.
 Here’s where/how you can activate it once it’s available publicly.

-Check your WhatsApp settings for the payments option.
+Check your WhatsApp settings for the payment option.
 Verify your phone number and select your bank.

 Then verify your debit card and create your UPI PIN.